WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 TODO: Replace with Xcode screenshot

-With these examples, we can learn that the expansion of a Swift macro sometimes changes the semantics of the source code.
-This could lead to a semantics conflict and ultimately make the macro expansion not compile.
+With these examples, we can learn that the expansion of a Swift macro could change the semantics of the source code.
+This could lead to a semantics conflict and ultimately make the expansion result not compile.

 ## Solutions